 This month’s Buzzword starts off with our forthcoming Festival of Bees & Honey and then goes on to cover LAN reports, honey harvesting workshops, internet trawling and the merits of (accidental) leave-alone beekeeping – a heady mix to be savoured at your leisure…

 The Royal Three Counties Show, the Summer Garden Party, the Hog Roast and the Winter Cluster are the main things covered in this edition.

 Some substantial LAN reports in this edition plus an alert from the NBU, a quick Internet trawl and news about how HBKA members can help publicise our “new look” Honey Show.

-This edition of The Buzzword includes some interesting LAN activity reports plus an article on Asteraceae by Celia Davis.
+This edition of The Buzzword includes some interesting LAN activity online pharmacy no prescription reports plus an article on Asteraceae by Celia Davis.

 Here’s where you can find more reports from the LANs, obtain advice about allergic reactions and how best to deal with them, take a brief trip to Corfu (of Durrell Family fame) and, more sadly, read the obituary of Jim Oliver, our 2015-16 President.

 Inside this edition you can read the first LAN reports of the season, see event reports and information, discover how to prevent a colony swarming without finding the queen and get an update on pesticide problems in Herefordshire.

 In this edition, you’ll find that the first HBKA meeting of 2016 has already taken place (see report on page 3) and that next up is the AGM on Tuesday 15 March at which Marin Anastasov is the guest speaker.
 Also inside, you can read about Mead Making, Bailey comb changing and Pesticide Problems in Herefordshire.